pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1174 The importance of the correct refactor

+Today, when I am writing some lines of code with Java, I start to refactor my Strings to Enums.
+My objective is added more type-safe to my code, but when I to do this, little refactors I think.
+So I refactor this, maybe I can apply X design pattern, or maybe we can skip this if statement, if I apply this type of technique.
+Finally, I only refactor with the type-safety, but I spend about 20 minutes thinking in unnecessary refactors at this moment.
+I am not said that refactor is unnecessary, only I said that premature refactor is bad, if you apply for example TDD your code is awesome from the first time.
+Refactor is only necessary when the code starts to growth, well always think in small pieces of code.

 ##### Day 1171-1172-1173 Christmastime

 I take a free time about the coding, with the arrival of the Christmas and new year I need to think about all my achieves in this year and start to think about my next achieves for the 2023 year.
 Merry Christmas programmers.